 This allows your breasts time to refill and ensures a more effective pumping session.

-What is the best way to bottle feed a breastfed baby?
+how to bottle feed a breastfed baby?

 The best way to bottle feed a breastfed baby is by using a paced feeding technique.